 All graduate students must meet with their advisor (major professor) each semester during the registration period.
 The meeting may be a face-to-face meeting, email, phone, or online conferencing.
 First-semester students who have not selected an advisor can meet with any CEE faculty with Graduate Directive status, preferably in their specialty area.

-Graduate students will need to verify that they have met with their advisor and provide this information (via a signed advising form or email verified by advisor) to the academic coordinator in the CEE office to have their registration hold removed.
+Graduate students will need to verify that they have met with their advisor and provide this information (via a signed advising form or email verified by advisor) to the Graduate Coordinator to have their registration hold removed.
 Students will not be able to register for the next semester without advising confirmation.